Samsung/tizen-docs/docs/application/design/mobile/design-patterns/widgets.md

 Because widgets run on the Home screen, they must be designed with limited gestures to avoid conflict with other Home screen gestures.
 The tap and vertical swipe gestures can be used with widgets.

 -   Tap : Used for controlling widget functions or selecting a specific item in the content
--   Vertical swipe : Used for scrolling through the content or switching between the widget’s screens
+-   Vertical swipe : Used for scrolling through the content or switching between the widget's screens

 <img src="media/widget.png" alt="Taps are used to control widgets." width="100%" />